opensearch-project/documentation-website/_im-plugin/ism/error-prevention/resolutions.md

 ## The index is a write index for some data stream

-If you still want to delete the index, please check your [data stream]({{site.url}}{{site.baseurl}}/opensearch/data-streams/) settings and change the write index.
+If you still want to delete the index, check your [data stream]({{site.url}}{{site.baseurl}}/opensearch/data-streams/) settings and change the write index.

 ## The index is blocked

-Generally, the index is blocked because disk usage has exceeded flood-stage watermark and the index has a `read-only-allow-delete` block.
+Generally, the index is blocked because disk usage has exceeded the flood-stage watermark and the index has a `read-only-allow-delete` block.
 To resolve this issue, you can:

 1. Remove the `-index.blocks.read_only_allow_delete-` parameter.
 1. Temporarily increase the disk watermarks.
-1. Temporally disable the disk allocation threshold.
+1. Temporarily disable the disk allocation threshold.

-To avoid the issue from reoccurring, it is better to reduce the usage of the disk by increasing disk space, adding new nodes, or by removing data or indexes that are no longer needed.
+To prevent the issue from reoccurring, it is better to reduce the usage of the disk by increasing disk space, adding new nodes, or removing data or indexes that are no longer needed.

 Remove `-index.blocks.read_only_allow_delete-` by running the following request: